What is unfair dismissal?

 - working time regulations

-It is important to note that claims for unfair dismissal must be made within three months from the date an employee is dismissed.
+It is important to note that a claim must be made within three months from the dismissal date.

 How can NA Law Solicitors help?